 Towns offer the chance to pick up additional side missions, upgrade/purchase equipment and items.
 Upgrading your equipment early in the game is crucial, but a few hours into the game, I tended to use the newest looted equipment instead.
 Side missions are typical fetch/kill quests that have plagued role-playing games for ages.

 Strangely enough Ys: Memories of Celceta doesn’t innovate the action RPG genre or bring anything new to the table, reusing tropes and clichés that developers can’t seem to leave out of their game.
 What it does do however, it does really well.
 I felt compelled to keep playing thanks to the engaging combat system and my sense of exploration, trying to map the entire Great Forest of Celceta.Note: Ys: Memories of Celceta was reviewed on PlayStation Vita.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.